Best Delonghi Coffee Machines

 Is DeLonghi a good brand?

-DeLonghi are a company that spends millions of pounds a year developing new products and creating sure that they know customers needs and requirements.
+DeLonghi are a company that spends millions of pounds a year developing new products and making sure that they know customers callsfor and requirements.

 We’re talking about the most purchased coffee brand in the world, a brand which sells more units than any other coffee makeking equipment brand at the time of writing.

-This is a very well established (putting it mildly) and trusted, Italian coffee brewing equipment brand.
-If we’re talking purely about the mainstream domestic coffee brewing tool market (and I’m not talking here about the home barista market) I’d say DeLonghi are the perfect brand.
+This is an very well established (putting it mildly) and trusted, Italian coffee brewing tool brand.
+If we’re talking purely about the mainstream domestic coffee brewing equipment market (and I’m not talking here about the home barista market) I’d say DeLonghi are the best brand.

-As I say, I’m not comparing them with the likes of Sage Gaggia, Rancilio, Lelit, Profitec & so on – this is a entirely different market, however focusing on the mainstream domestic coffee brewing tool market, I can’t think of a better and more well-respected brand.
+As I say, I’m not comparing them with the likes of Sage Gaggia, Rancilio, Lelit, Profitec & so on – this is a totally different market, nevertheless focusing on the mainstream domestic coffee machine market, I can’t think of a better and more well-respected brand.

 If you don’t consider yourself a “mainstream” domestic coffee machine user, and if becoming a home barista is something that interests you, the obvious brand to look at is Sage.